Skip to content

 Methylated folate

-While folic acid used to be the most common supplemental form of folate, you’ll find more and more dietary supplements with methylated folate instead.
+While folic acid used to be the most common supplemental form of folate, you’ll find more and more dietary supplements that may also contain methylated folate.
 You’ll usually see this form listed on the Supplement Facts panel as L-5-methyltetrahydrofolate or L-5-MTHF.
 Methylated folate is the biologically active form of folate – it’s the form that your body can readily use.

 Are the different forms of folate absorbed differently?